chessviz/canadian-chess/README.md

 Dataset: The 2025 January Canadian Chess Federation dataset, 2025 CanBase January Update
 <br/> Team Members: Victor Zheng, Andy Feng, Harsh Bawja

+###### Overview
+Code is all stored in the root directory.
+There is a css, data, img, js folders for the code. `index.html` is deployed using GitHub Actions to our website enabling CI/CD.

 ###### References and Acknowledgements
 - [chess-dataviz](https://github.com/ebemunk/chess-dataviz) library
 - [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) for extracting pgn games